Amari Cooper Player Prop Bets for the NFL Playoffs | Dallas vs. San Francisco 1/16/2022

 Season Stats

-- So far this season, 16.1% of the 647 passes thrown by his team have gone Cooper's way.

-- With 17 targets in the red zone this season, Cooper has been on the receiving end of 16.7% of his team's 102 red zone pass attempts.
+- Cooper (17 red zone targets) has been the recipient of 16.7% of his team's 102 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Cooper's matchup with the 49ers.